You can configure your Zendesk Support instance to be open, closed, or restricted (see Configuring end-user access and sign-in).

 Using enterprise single sign-on (SSO)

 If you're using JWT or SAML for user access to Zendesk Support, all user management and authentication happens outside of your Zendesk.
 Your single sign-on service is synced with Zendesk Support.
 So, for example, if you add a user account for a new employee, that employee has immediate access to your Zendesk.

 When using SSO with a closed Zendesk Support, a few issues may arise.
 What happens if a user sends an email support request and they're not already a user within the closed Zendesk Support?
 The user's email support request will be suspended.
 In other words, if the user doesn't already exist in Zendesk Support, synced to it via your single sign-on service, then the user cannot submit support requests.
 Only known, legitimate users in your user management system will be able to access the closed Zendesk Support.

 You also don't want to select the Also send a verification email when a new user is created by an agent or administrator option because you never want to users to create passwords directly in Zendesk Support.
 Remember that's all handled outside of your Zendesk.

 It's important to remember that social media single sign-on is different.
 These provide your users with additional ways to sign in to your Zendesk.
 To use them, your users need to add these social media accounts to their user profiles themselves.
 You can't do it for them.

 Restricting your content to signed-in users only

 When you close or restrict Zendesk Support, you also may want to hide all content in your Help Center so that only signed-in users can see it.
-To do this, you just restrict each section or forum in your knowledge base to signed-in users.
+To do this, you can require that users sign in to access your Help Center (see Restricting Help Center access to signed-in users).

 When all your content is restricted to signed-in users, visitors to your Help Center will only see the sign-in page.
 The users you added to your Zendesk can sign in there and access your content.